piyuo/flutter_appkit/CONTRIBUTING.md

 **Q: Do I need exactly one commit per PR?**
 A: **No**.
 You need **1-n meaningful commits**.
 Simple issues typically result in 1 commit, but complex features can have multiple logical commits (e.g., core implementation + documentation + tests).

-**Q: What if I forget to clean up commits before requesting review?**
+**Q: What's the easiest way to clean up commits if I'm not comfortable with git rebase?**
-A: Reviewers may request commit cleanup before merge.
-You'll need to rebase interactively and force-push the cleaned history.
+A: **Use Visual Studio Code's Git Graph extension**.
+It provides a visual interface where you can:
+1. Right-click on main's latest commit → "Reset current branch to this Commit" → "Soft"
+2. This keeps all your changes but cleans the commit history
+3. Create new meaningful commits with proper messages
+4. Force push with lease to update your branch

+This is much more intuitive than interactive rebase for beginners.

 **Q: Why is commit cleanup so important?**
 A: Because commits go directly to main branch via rebase-and-merge.
 The main branch history becomes our project's permanent record and is used by release-please for changelog generation.